MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 In other words, use the same version of RevoScaleR for both serialization and deserialization operations.

-### Real-time scoring does not correctly handle the learningRate parameter in tree and forest models
+### Real-time scoring does not correctly handle the _learningRate_ parameter in tree and forest models

 If you create a model using a decision tree or decision forest method and specify the learning rate, you might see inconsistent results when using `sp_rxpredict` or the SQL `PREDICT` function, as compared to using `rxPredict`.

 The cause is an error in the API that processes serialized models, and is limited to the `learningRate` parameter: for example, in [rxBTrees](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxbtrees), or

-This issue will be fixed in an upcoming service release.
+This issue is addressed in an upcoming service release.

 ### Limitations on processor affinity for R jobs